spiral/docs/filters/filter.md

   }
 }
 ```

+> The error format is identical to one described in [validation](/security/validation.md).

 ## Inheritance
 You can extend one filter from another, the schema, validation and setters will be inherited: